No More Weed; Local Dispensaries Suffer From Shortages

 That’s what many marijuana users were told Monday, because half of Chicago’s dispensaries are sold out of recreational weed.

-CBS 2’s Vince Gerasole has the story from a dispensary on Western Avenue, and has learned this could be a problem for months.
+CBS 2’s Vince Gerasole had the story Monday from a dispensary on Western Avenue, and has learned this could be a problem for months.

-For months, the state, growers and dispensaries were warning us this day was coming.
-Overshadowed by the big buildup for recreational sales.
+For months, the state, growers and dispensaries were warning us this day was coming, but that was overshadowed by the big buildup for recreational sales.
 These conditions could last for months.

-At an Andersonville marijuana dispensary, a guard turns away a steady stream of recreational customers seeking the new legal high.
+The Dispensary33 marijuana dispensary on Clark Street in Andersonville, a guard turned away a steady stream of recreational customers seeking the new legal high.

 “They are saying they are out of recreational for the day,” said Donald Hajdari.

-Posted signs outside Dispensary 33 direct pot shoppers to their Instagram account – where managers said they’d keep a “check in a limited number” of recreational customers each day until further notice.
+Posted signs outside Dispensary33 direct pot shoppers to their Instagram account – where managers said they’d keep a “check in a limited number” of recreational customers each day until further notice.

 “Everyone is going low.
 Everyone is buying out and it’s like, man, does anyone have the chance to try it,” asked Hannah Free from Los Angeles.